Ashok0/HL2VREssentials/README.md

 When using Mod Organizer 2, saved games are stored in MO2's *\overwrite\save* folder and will not be synced with Steam Cloud.
 Make sure to back up your saves before removing or updating the mod pack.

 #### Launch Settings
-With Mod Organizer 2, you can set custom commands to run at starup by placing them in: *\Your Mod Organizer 2 Folder\mods\Config File\cfg\autoexec.cfg*
+With Mod Organizer 2, you can set custom commands to run at startup by placing them in: *\Your Mod Organizer 2 Folder\mods\Config File\cfg\autoexec.cfg*
 (Do not place settings in the *autoexec.cfg* in your Steam folder as this file is not used by MO2.)

 #### zDak Total Textures Pack